yusufnegahban/Book_scraper/README.md

 Then open: http://localhost:5000 to explore the books!

 🧠 What We Learned
-Web scraping with requests & BeautifulSoup
+-Web scraping with requests & BeautifulSoup

 Database modeling with SQLAlchemy